How Long Does The Divorce Process Last?

 • Everything involving custody and visitation rights.

-• Even how much influence you have in their upbringing.
+• How much influence do you have in their upbringing.

 As usual, the more complicated the situation, the longer this takes.